-The champagne glass in the form of a flat bowl, which was particularly common in the 19th century.
-According to a legend, it is modelled on the bosom of the French Queen Marie-Antoinette (1755-1793).
-But other ladies are also mentioned.
-The actual design for the bowl-shaped glass is attributed to the French author and satirist Marquis de Saint-Evremond (1610-1703), who rendered great services to the popularity and spread of champagne.
-However, it is not ideal for sparkling wine, as the carbonic acid bubbles and aromas evaporate too quickly due to the large surface of the liquid.
-The narrow high flute is far better suited for this.
-Champagne purists claim that the only sensible use for the coupe is to build a champagne pyramid and then enjoy the poured sparkling wine as quickly as possible.
+The champagne glass in the shape of a shallow bowl, particularly common in the 19th century.
+According to legend, it is modelled on the bosom of the French queen Marie-Antoinette (1755-1793).
+However, other ladies are also mentioned.
+The actual design for the bowl-shaped glass is attributed to the French author and satirist Marquis de Saint-Evremond (1610-1703), who did great service to the popularity and spread of champagne.
+However, it is not ideally suited for sparkling wine, as the carbonic acid beads and aromas dissipate too quickly due to the large surface area of the liquid.
+The narrow high flûte is far better suited for this.
+Champagne purists claim that the only sensible use of the coupe is to build a Champagne tower and then enjoy the poured sparkling wine as quickly as possible.
 See also under wine vessels and wine glasses.